 For the calibration data you might need to wait for 20 seconds.

-Once you have received the calibration data, it is time for the next step:
+Once you have received the calibration data, it is time to estimate where the base stations a located

 If the geometry makes sense, press ‘Write to Crazyflie’, or else move your Crazyflie and press ‘Estimate Geometry’ again.